ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

     /dev/sdc1   2048 3907029134 3907027087  1.8T Linux filesystem
     ~~~

-    Remember how the `sdb` and `sdc` devices didn't had a listing under their technical details?
+    Remember how the `sdb` and `sdc` devices did not had a listing under their technical details before?
 Now you see that they have one partition each.

-3. Next, lets create a _physical volume_ (or PV) with each of those new partitions.
-For this operation, you'll need to use the `pvcreate` command:
+3. Create a _physical volume_ (or PV) with each of those new partitions.
+Use the `pvcreate` command for this operation:

     > [!WARNING]
     > **The `pvcreate` command will fail if it finds references to a previous LVM structure in the storage drive it is trying to turn into a physical volume**\